ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d2 - b - React - List and Keys.md

   ```

 - We will often work with arrays of objects but this syntax is not flexible enough.
-  - eg. if we have an array with 200 elements
+  - e.g. if we have an array with 200 elements
-  - eg. if we don't know how many elements we will have in the array
+  - e.g. if we don't know how many elements we will have in the array

 - Inside <Main />, create 3 div's with a movie